J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 syscall ;execve syscall instruction
 ```

-Ok, that last part was quite a confusing bit, but after a few times you should get it.
+Ok, that last part was quite a confusing bit, but after going over it a few times you should get it.

 And that's it, we can now compile and run it and we should be presented with the same capabilities of our C program.